mgeeky/ProtectMyTooling/README.md

   -d, --debug           Displays debugging informations (implies verbose output).
   -l PATH, --log PATH   Specifies output log file.
   -s, --silent          Surpresses all of the output logging.
+  -C, --nocolors        Do not use colors in output.

 Test sample after generation:
   -r, --testrun         Launch generated sample to test it.
 Use --cmdline to specify execution parameters.
 By default output won't be launched.